-Georgetown is a popular Washington, DC neighborhood for shopping, dining and nightlife.
+- Georgetown - Georgetown is a popular Washington, D.C. neighborhood for shopping, dining, and nightlife.
 This shopping mecca appeals to the younger crowd but also has plenty of boutiques and antique stores for all ages.
 Most of the shops in Georgetown are centered along M Street and Wisconsin Avenue.

-The lively Washington, DC neighborhood has an eclectic selection of bookstores, clothing boutiques, art galleries, gift shops and coffee shops.
+- Dupont Circle - The lively Washington, D.C. neighborhood has an eclectic selection of bookstores, clothing boutiques, art galleries, gift shops and coffee shops.
 A few blocks away, along Connecticut Avenue, you'll find more traditional clothing stores such as Brooks Brothers, Talbots, Burberry's and the Gap.

-This neighborhood on the border of DC and Maryland is a great destination for upscale shopping for the latest in fashion trends.
+- Friendship Heights - This neighborhood on the border of D.C. and Maryland is a great destination for upscale shopping for the latest in fashion trends.
 Mazza Gallerie is a multi-level mall located just steps from the Friendship Heights Metro Station.
 Two blocks away, you’ll find the Chevy Chase Pavilion another shopping mall with luxury retail stores.

-Old Town Alexandria is a great destination for a day of sightseeing, dining and shopping.
+- Old Town Alexandria, Virginia - Alexandria is a great destination for a day of sightseeing, dining, and shopping.
 The historic town has a variety of unique shops ranging from antiques to art galleries to jewelry stores to souvenir shops.
 The Torpedo Factory Art Center has three floors with 84 working art studios.
 It is a special place to shop for unique gifts and you can watch the artists at work.

-The largest shopping mall in the Washington, DC area is located in Northern Virginia just minutes from downtown DC.
+- Mclean, Virginia - The largest shopping mall in the Washington, DC area is located in Northern Virginia just minutes from downtown D.C.
 With more than 290 stores, Tysons Corner Center offers an extensive selection of merchandise including everything from high fashion apparel to home furnishings.
 And if that’s not enough, across the street is Tyson’s Galleria, an upscale shopping mall with 120 premium retail stores.